acehanks/projects/airflow_example/README.md

 This is a simple airflow project illustrating some of the capabilities of the software.

 The DAG of interest is trip_dag.
 It runs three python scripts on an interval of 40 minutes every hour.
-Also included is a dummy task and obtaining the data via a bash command.
+Also included is a dummy task and obtaining the current date via a bash command.

 The python scripts return a welcome message to screen "Hello World", retrieve the current Bitcoin price (USD) from [coindesk](https://www.coindesk.com/) api and gets the current USD/MYR and USD/SGD forex rates from [cuurencylayer](https://currencylayer.com/) api.